13.6.19

 Flower The Goat step by step portrait.

-Turning the corner of winter, March was time to shake off the winter blues and dust 22 pet portraits to showcase SMILES in the reading room of the newly renovated Musquodoboit Harbour Library.
-Also on May 27th in the community workroom, I demonstrated the unique qualities of pastel, starring, 'Flower Bud is my Name'.
+As we bid farewell to winter, March was a time of rejuvenation, where I brought 22 pet portraits to life, infusing the reading room of the newly renovated Musquodoboit Harbour Library with vibrant SMILES.
+On May 27th, in the community workroom, I shared the unique allure of pastels, with 'Flower Bud is my Name' taking center stage.

 Pet Portraits at The Musquodoboit Harbour Library March 2019